YizheZhang-Ervin/EZInfo/README.md

 - Geolocation with location
 - Translator
 - Excel with IO/New/ComputeExpression
-- VideoChat + Video Player with drag/drop + browser parameters
+- VideoChat + Video Player with drag/drop + Status parameters
 - Group

 # Architecture